‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 His initials “E” & “V” appear in the very first line of the poem, where unusually for a title – the word “first” begins with a lower-case “f”, to focus our attention on the sinuous “T” of the word “The”, which deliberately resembles the horns of an ‘Ox’ – thus identifying himself as subject/author of the work.
 In confirmation of these facts, we find his triangulated anagrammatic signature dead centre of the poem: “E de Vere”.

 Oxford never wrote anything more autobiographical than “King Lear” where amongst the stealthy spectre of – incest – allegory and allusion dominate Act 1.
 The very first word in the play identifies the character “Kent” so called in memory of the “Gads Hill” incident – when the Earl of Oxford’s men robbed his father-in-law (William Cecil’s men) a crime for which they were indicted – a tale retold in “The Famous Victories of Henry V” & “King Henry IV Part 1”.
 The character “Gloucester” who appears in line three of the play Lear is so called because Oxford’s father ‘Thomas Seymour’ born at ‘Wolf Hall’ (brother of Jane Seymour) as siblings were sometime resident at their country pile ‘Sudeley Castle’ – in the county of ‘Gloucestershire’.
-Looking at the ‘quarto’ of Edmund/Edward’s (Sol.1) comprised of ‘14’ lines, this more correctly – should be termed a ‘solson’ (as it is a soliloquy of ‘14’ lines) which ultimately concludes ingloriously – with the famous:
+Looking at the ‘quarto’ of Edmund/Edward’s (Sol.1) comprised of ‘14’ lines, which should more correctly be termed a ‘solson’ (as it is a soliloquy of ‘14’ lines) we find ultimately it concludes ingloriously – with the famous:

 “Gods, stand up for bastards!”